ThisPersonCodesLots/mpv-personal-config/README.md

 4. search: This parameter controls the motion estimation algorithm's search distance around the block.
 A larger search radius could potentially enhance motion estimation accuracy as it takes into account a wider area for prediction.
 But, it considerably increases the amount of computation, reducing execution speed.

-### Interpolation:

-- For a 72 fps video, you may want to set the _buffered-frames_ parameter to a value that is at least equal to the duration of one frame (i.e., 1/72 seconds), so that there are enough buffered frames available to maintain a steady processing rate.
-A value of 4 may be sufficient for this purpose.

-- As for the _concurrent-frames_ parameter, you can experiment with different values to see what works best for your system and the specific video you are processing.
-You may want to start with a value of 8 or 16 and increase it gradually to see if it improves performance.

-- _Keep in mind that increasing the number of concurrent frames may use more CPU and GPU resources, so make sure your system can handle the load without overheating or crashing._

-- I recommend you to use Flowframes ( https://nmkd.itch.io/flowframes ) and take your time to use it properly.

 ### Shaders: